 Constraints

-Either the shortDescription property (§3.48.9) or the fullDescription property (§3.48.10) or both SHALL be present.
+Either the shortDescription property (§3.48.9) or the fullDescription property (§3.48.10) or both SHOULD be present.

 id property

 A reportingDescriptor object SHALL contain a property named id whose value is a string.
 In the case of a rule, id SHALL contain a stable identifier for the rule and SHOULD be opaque.
 In the case of a notification, id does not need be a stable, opaque identifier; it MAY be a user-readable identifier.